Hucley/IGCV3/README.md

 # IGCV3
 '''
 IGCV3:Interleaved Low-Rank Group Convolutions for Efficient Deep Neural Networks.
+This is a tensorflow reimplementate
 '''
-## a tensorflow reimplementate of IGCV3
 ## The codes are based on https://github.com/homles11/IGCV3